exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/instructions.md

 ## 1. Find the position of a card

-Elyse wants to know the position (index) of a card in the stack
+Elyse wants to know the position (index) of a card in the stack.

 ```javascript
 const card = 2;